andersmarkendahl/visualise-3d/README.md

 This can be used for representing entities on a 3 dimensional ranking from 0 to 10.

-Data points are given a RBG color based on coordinate.
+Data points are mapped to RBG color based on coordinate.

 Coordinate system axes are translated to (5,5,5) because it looks kewl.